Maggie Dickson: Convicted, Sentenced, Hanged, and Lived

 Maggie Haunts Mary King's Close

-In Edinburgh, Scotland, when walking through Mary King's Close at night near Grassmarket, one may encounter the ghost of a woman named Maggie who was accused of murdering her baby in 1729 — Maggie Dickson was convicted, sentenced and hanged, yet lived another forty years after her "execution."
+In Edinburgh, Scotland, when walking through Mary King's Close at night near Grassmarket, one may encounter the ghost of a woman named Maggie who was accused of murdering her baby in 1729—Maggie Dickson was convicted, sentenced, and hanged, yet she lived another forty years after her "execution."

 A Close is a passageway under buildings in the old part of Edinburgh.
 It makes for easy access from one area to another, avoiding traffic and busy walkways above ground.
 These passageways under the main streets are shrouded in myths and urban legends.
 Many witnesses from times past, and even today, claimed to have seen the ghost of Maggie in the Close near where she was hanged.